 Men have a drive to obtain intercourse that we see throughout Nature.
 We observe the male of the species being motivated to mate with a female.
-But drives for political equality, mean that feminists insist that women experience a similar drive to engage in activity that potentially impregnates them.
+In an attempt to establish political equality, feminists assert that women have a sex drive to engage in activity that potentially impregnates them.
 Libido encapsulates the idea that women have a choice over intercourse.
 Women’s amenability depends on emotional factors.
 Yet sex drive is biological.
 Men observe that young women offer sex more readily than older women.
 But women’s desire for family has nothing to do with a sex drive.

-When talking to Silvia, an older woman I have known for years, I referred to my work.
-She said abruptly: “There’s nothing wrong with my sexuality!”.
-I assumed she meant that she enjoyed intercourse as normal, healthy women are meant to.
+While talking to Silvia, an older woman I have known for years, I referred to my work.
+Her angry reply alienated me: “There’s nothing wrong with my sexuality!”.
+The inference was that she enjoyed intercourse as normal women are meant to.
 Whereas I engaged in clitoral stimulation and fantasies, which women consider obscene.
 The discussion was evidently over.
 How could anyone believe that such a dismissive response indicates that a woman enjoys sexual pleasure or that she knows anything about orgasm?

 My experience of women who comment on sex is that they are only interested in the topic to the extent that they can reassure themselves, and no doubt others, that they are ‘sexually normal’ as defined by our society.
 They never give any explicit details and they certainly have no friendly advice for a woman, like myself, who questions the feasibility of these orgasms they are presumed to enjoy (not explicitly but inherently because they engage in intercourse).
 By conforming to the beliefs in the society around them, they avoid conflict and obtain reassurance and acceptance.